≡ Menu

 Summary

-Despite a decline in revenue due to the COVID-19 pandemic and fluctuations in the cryptocurrency market, Coinbase has maintained a stable total debt level.
+Despite a decline in revenue due to the COVID-19 pandemic and fluctuations in the cryptocurrency market, Coinbase has maintained a stable total debt level, with the amount increasing to $4.24 billion as of 1Q 2024.

 In addition, Coinbase has had more available cash than total debt, resulting in a consistently negative net debt.